dsccommunity/xPSDesiredStateConfiguration/README.md

 registry keys whose names contain forward slashes.

 ### xWindowsOptionalFeature
+Note: _the xWindowsOptionalFeature is only supported on Windows client or Windows Server 2012 (and later) SKUs._

 * **Name**: Name of the optional Windows feature.
 * **Source**: Specifies the location of the files that are required to restore a feature that has been removed from the image.
-You can specify the Windows directory of a mounted image or a running Windows installation that is shared on the network.
+   - You can specify the Windows directory of a mounted image or a running Windows installation that is shared on the network.
-If you specify multiple Source arguments, the files are gathered from the first location where they are found and the rest of the locations are ignored.
+   - If you specify multiple Source arguments, the files are gathered from the first location where they are found and the rest of the locations are ignored.
-Separate feature names with a comma.
 * **RemoveFilesOnDisable**: Removes the files for an optional feature without removing the feature's manifest from the image.
    - Suported values: $true, $false.
    - Default value: $false.